VioletHarmon2002/MyFirstRobot/.gitlab/merge_request_templates/Issue - Default.md

 ## Quality
 - [ ] Work is committed to git via a merge request.
 - [ ] Work is peer reviewed.

-## Specific
-- [ ] Work follows the AUAS/HvA HouseStyle, stated in the knowledge base